heyad/forStudents/Readme.md

 * Download the source files at [Code](Project-Template/SourceFiles/)
 * Explore and study `project_template.Rnw` at [Code](Project-Template/SourceFiles/project_template.Rnw)* Explore the xlsx files inside the Data folder (you can change these)* Check the code used to connect to the xlsx files and generate the latex commands#### 1.2 Class Decomposition

 Functions for applying class-decompsition to datasets before performing classification tasks.
 A list of to do things (for the purpose of the coureswork).
-For more information about class decomposition check the [Readme File](classDecomp/Readme.md) and the code or refer to the papers below:
+For more information about class decomposition check the [Readme File](classDecomp/Readme.md) and the [Code](classDecomp/) or refer to the papers below:

 * **E Elyan**, M M Gaber, A genetic algorithm approach to optimising random forests applied to class engineered data, Information Sciences, Volume 384, April 2017, Pages 220-234, ISSN 0020-0255, [https://doi.org/10.1016/j.ins.2016.08.007](https://doi.org/10.1016/j.ins.2016.08.007)